 Once the sheet is printed, place that sheet on your Cricut cutting mat lining it up with the grid lines on the mat.
 When you load it into the Cricut a light will come on and scan the registration marks.
 This is how the Cricut detects where to cut.

-To see how this whole process comes together, check out the video below.
+To see how the whole process of making stickers with your Cricut comes together, check out the video below.

 I would love to get your feedback to see if this article helped you to understand the process for making stickers with your Cricut.
 Drop me a note below in the comments or join my Facebook Group called Teach Me Cricut Design Space.